margo/specification/system-design/margo-overview/application-package-overview.md

-# Application Distribution
+# Workloads

+A [workload](./technical-lexicon.md#workload) is software deployed to, and run on, Margo compliant [edge compute devices](./technical-lexicon.md#edge-compute-device).

+In order to help archive Margo's interoperability [mission statement](../index.md#mission-statement) we are initially targeting [containerized](https://github.com/opencontainers) workloads capable of running on platforms like Kubernetes, Docker and Podman.
+The flexibility these platforms provides enables [workload suppliers](personas.md#workload-supplier) to define and package their workloads in a common way using [Helm](https://helm.sh/docs/) and the [Compose specification](https://github.com/compose-spec/compose-spec/blob/main/spec.md) so they can more easily be deployed to multiple compatible edge compute devices.

+While Margo is initially targeting deployments using Helm and the Compose specification we plan to support other deployment types in the future.
+One of our design goals is to make it easier for [workload fleet managers](./technical-lexicon.md#workload-fleet-manager) to support the current, and future, deployment types without having to implement special logic for each type.
+In order to achieve this, Margo defines an [application description model](../app-interoperability/application-package-definition.md) to abstract away some of the details to make it easier for workload fleet managers to support the different deployment types.

+The three main goals of Margo's application description model is to allow workload fleet managers to do the following:

+- Display information about the workloads the [OT user](personas.md#ot-user) can deploy (e.g., a [workload catalog](./technical-lexicon.md#workload-catalog)).
+- Determine which edge compute devices are compatible with the workloads (e.g., processor types match, GPU present, etc.)
+- Capture, and validate, configuration information from the OT user when deploying and updating workloads.

+Another advantage of Margo's [application description model](../app-interoperability/application-package-definition.md) is to enable workload suppliers to define different deployment profiles in a single application description file to target deploying to different types of edge compute devices (e.g., Arm vs. x86, Kubernetes vs. Docker) instead of needing to maintain multiple application description files.

+## Packaging

-To distribute an application it is wrapped as an _application package_ that is provided by an “Application Developer” who aims to provide it to Margo-conformant systems.
-Therefore, the “Application Developer” creates an **application description**, a YAML document that contains information about the application and a reference on how to deploy the [OCI Containers](https://github.com/opencontainers) that make up the application.
+To distribute one, or more, workloads they are wrapped in an [application package](../app-interoperability/application-package-definition.md) that is provided by the workload supplier who aims to provide it to Margo-compliant edge compute devices.
+Therefore, the workload supplier creates an application description YAML document containing information about the application and a reference on how to deploy the [OCI Containerized](https://github.com/opencontainers) workloads that make up the application.
 The application package is made available in an [application registry](../app-interoperability/workload-orch-to-app-reg-interaction.md) and the OCI artifacts are stored in a remote or [local registry](../app-interoperability/local-registries.md).

+## Example workflow

-The following diagram shows a possible workflow for the usage of the application description:
+The following diagram provides an example workflow showing one way a workload fleet manager might use the application description information:

 ```mermaid
 ---